Smart Patients Get Smart Care™

 Adam S Kittai, MD

-Dr. Kittai is a clinical assistant professor in the Division of Hematology at The Ohio State University (OSU) in Columbus, Ohio.
-His clinical and research focus is on Chronic Lymphocytic Leukemia, Richter’s syndrome and related disorders.
-He attained his medical degree from Tel Aviv University, went on to train in Internal Medicine at the George Washington University where he was also chief resident, and completed his fellowship training in Hematology/Oncology at the Oregon Health & Science University (OHSU).
-At OHSU he was elected chief fellow, and attained a certificate in clinical investigation.
-He joined faculty at OSU in 2019.
-He is the primary investigator of multiple investigator-initiated trials exploring the use of small molecule inhibitors with novel designs and deploying cellular therapies for CLL and Richter’s syndrome.
+Dr. Kittai is an Associate Professor at the Icahn School of Medicine at Mount Sinai in New York, NY where he is the Assistant Director of Lymphoma Clinical Research and CLL Clinical Research Leader.
+His clinical and research focus is on Chronic Lymphocytic Leukemia (CLL), Richter’s Transformation (RT) and related disorders.
+He is the primary investigator of multiple investigator-initiated trials exploring the use of small molecule inhibitors with novel designs and deploying cellular therapies for CLL and RT.
 Dr. Kittai is also interested in re-defining prognostic features for patients with CLL in the era of targeted therapies, as well as defining and mitigating racial disparities that exist in CLL.
-While at OSU he has been recognized as an excellent teacher, having been awarded multiple teaching awards by both medical students and house-staff.
-He is the recipient of the American Society of Clinical Oncology Career Development Award which funds his time for research and an active member of the Committee on Training for the American Society of Hematology.
-Lastly, Dr. Kittai has a keen interest in drug development, the regulatory pathway, and governmental oversight.
-He is currently getting his MBA at the Fisher College of Business at OSU.
+He is the recipient of the American Society of Clinical Oncology Career Development Award which funds his time for research, and he is an active member on the American Society of Hematology Committee on Training.

 Nicole Lamanna - CLL Society